-To convert PDF to Office documents such as DOCX, XLSX, and PPTX, Nutrient Web SDK relies entirely on its own technology built from the ground up, and it doesn’t depend on third-party tools such as LibreOffice or Microsoft Office.
-For more information on the supported Office formats, see the list of supported file types.
+To convert PDFs to Office documents such as DOCX, XLSX, and PPTX, Nutrient Web SDK uses its own conversion engine.
+It doesn’t depend on third-party tools such as LibreOffice or Microsoft Office.
+For supported Office formats, refer to the list of supported file types.

-To convert a PDF to Office document after displaying it in the Nutrient viewer, follow the steps below.
+To convert a PDF to an Office document after loading it in the viewer:

 1. Load the source PDF (optional).
-To load the document without a user interface visible to the user, use the headless parameter.
+If you want to load the document without showing the UI, use the headless parameter.

 2. Make changes to the PDF (optional).
 For example, add annotations.

-4. Save the output document.
-The exportOffice method returns a Promise that resolves to an ArrayBuffer containing the output Office document.
-You can use the resulting ArrayBuffer to download or persist the output Office document in storage.
-For more information on downloading or persisting the exported ArrayBuffer, see the guides on saving a document.
+4. Save the output document. exportOffice returns a Promise that resolves to an ArrayBuffer with the output Office document.
+Use that buffer to download the file or store it.
+For more information, refer to the guides on saving a document.

 The following example loads a PDF and exports it to an Office document in DOCX format: